We’ve updated eviction baselines in the ETS. Read more here about how that affects the numbers we report.

 The geography of eviction filings

 Wisconsin is divided into 72 counties.
-In each of those counties, we map the number of eviction filings over the last year.
-If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the county—or compared to the typical number of filings in the average year.1 2
+In each of those counties, we map the number of eviction filings over the past 12 months.
+If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the county—or compared to the typical number of filings in 2023–2024 (the “baseline”).1 2

 On map, we also plot the location of the top 100 eviction hotspots in the county (see above).
 Hover over the circles to see more information about filings from these locations.3